RuminantFarmSystems/RuFaS/SC_redesign/docs_SC/phosphorus_design_doc.md

    * the size of the field on which these operations are occurring

 The `Fertilizer` submodule is designed with the assumption that there will not be frequent applications of phosphorus via fertilizer (~1 time per year).
-This reflects real-world agricultural practices.
+This reflects the most common real-world agricultural practices.

 ### Manure Application
-This submodule handles **applying** phosphorus from manure to a field (which is, arguably, a shittier way to apply phosphorus than applying via fertilizer).
-When implementing this submodule, the original intent was to have everything in the `Manure` module but the application operations became too complex, and necessitated having their own module.
+This submodule handles **applying** phosphorus from manure to a field (which is, arguably, a crappier way to apply phosphorus than applying via fertilizer).
+When implementing this submodule, the original intent was to have everything in the `Manure` module but the application operations became too complex, and necessitated separate modules.
 There are two methods to be used by higher level modules.
-One is for manure applied by animals grazing in a field, and the other is for manure applied by machine.
+One is for manure applied by animals grazing in a field [grazing not yet implemented in RuFaS], and the other is for manure applied by machine.
 Each type of manure has its own set of pools and factors that includes
 * Pools of Phosphorus
   * Water-extractable inorganic pool